 Read More: How to Create a Monthly Budget That Really Works

 If you aren’t leaving room for fun in your budget, you’re going to have a hard time sticking to it.

-I know plenty of personal finance experts who push people to cut back in every area possible, especially when you’re paying off debt.
+I know plenty of personal finance experts who push people to cut back in every area possible, especially when they’re paying off debt.

-But time and time again, I talk to clients and potential clients who have tried that kind of budgeting and burned out.
+But time and time again, I talk to people who have tried that kind of budgeting and have burned out.

 Leaving some room for fun money in your budget will help to make sure the process isn’t a miserable one for you and will make budgeting a lot more sustainable in the long run.

 Have you ever had a month where you’re totally rocking your budget, and then your annual Amazon Prime membership comes due, or its time to renew your vehicle registration?

 Because it’s not a regular expense, you totally forgot to budget for it.
 Now it’s thrown off your budget for the entire month.

 It’s easy to remember to account for the things you spend money on every month, but far too easy to forget those irregular expenses.

 So what’s the best way to deal with those expenses?